StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/Input/TextInjectChar.md

 ---
 layout: default
 title: Input.TextInjectChar
 description: This will inject a UTF32 Unicode text character into StereoKit's text input queue.
 It will be available at the start of the next frame, and will be indistinguishable from normal text entry.
 This will _not_ submit key press/release events to StereoKit's input queue, use KeyInjectPress/Release for that.
+The text queue carries insertable text only, so carriage returns become newlines, and other control characters are ignored here with a warning.
 ---
 # [Input]({{site.url}}/preview/Pages/StereoKit/Input.html).TextInjectChar